kiks7/blog/content/notes/Android Internals Deep Dive - Deserialization.md

 }
 ```

 `BaseBundle::getSerializable` is the one responsible to retrieve the value from the received Intent (or at this level is better to define it as a [`Parcel`](https://developer.android.com/reference/android/os/Parcel) object) and it returns the object casted to `Serializable`.
 This flow is really similar to the retrieval of other parameter types.
-If you see the `getString`, `getCharSequence` or `getDobule` methods they act in a similar way: they retrieve a generic `Object` from `mMap.getKey()` and then return its type through casting (e.g. `return (String) o)`).
+If you see the `getString`, `getCharSequence` or `getDobule` methods, they act in a similar way: they retrieve a generic `Object` from `mMap.getKey()` and then return its type through casting (e.g. `return (String) o)`).

-In this case things are a little bit differents: `getValue` specifies the `null` class and, after some calls, `getValueAt` is called to retrieve the serialized object. `mMap.valueAt` returns the generic `Object` that is then returned with a generic `T` cast (if no class is specified) to the caller.
+In this case things are a little bit different: `getValue` specifies the `null` class and, after some calls, `getValueAt` is called to retrieve the serialized object. `mMap.valueAt` returns the generic `Object` that is then returned with a generic `T` cast (if no class is specified) to the caller.
 In the middle of this there is a really weird if condition that checks if the retrieved `object` is an instance of `BiFunction<?, ?, ?>`.
 Honestly, I was not able to determine this condition manually with code review, so I tried it at runtime and is actually triggering the true path when `getSerializable` is called.
 The `unwrapLazyValueFromMapLocked` stack trace is really interesting: `android.os.BaseBundle.unwrapLazyValueFromMapLocked` => `android.os.Parcel$LazyValue.apply` => `android.os.Parcel.readValue` => `android.os.Parcel.readSerializableInternal`

 ### `Parcel::readSerializableInternal`
-Since our main interest is on how input objects are handled and deserialized, we can directly focus on the latest method that seems to align with our objective:
+Since our main interest is in how input objects are handled and deserialized, we can directly focus on the latest method that seems to align with our objective:
 ```java
 private <T> T readSerializableInternal(@Nullable final ClassLoader loader,
 		@Nullable Class<T> clazz) {